 Speedo Endurance Line Solid Flyback

-For beginner swimmers learning proper technique, Labrador says she likes the Speedo Endurance line.
-It’s known for its quick-dry Endurance+ fabric and four-way stretch for maximum flexibility and movement in the water.
+For beginner swimmers learning proper technique, Labrador said she personally likes the Speedo Endurance line.
+It’s known for its quick-dry Endurance+ fabric and 4-way stretch for maximum flexibility and movement in the water.
 The back of the suit is a specialized design with thinner, reinforced straps that offer a wider range of motion in the water.

-I appreciate the durable fabric that’s chlorine-resistant with color retention to last longer.
-It also includes a front liner for extra coverage, adding another layer of protection to ensure it’s not see-through when wet or stretched.
+I personally appreciate the durable fabric that’s chlorine-resistant with color retention to last longer.
+It also includes a front liner for extra coverage, adding another layer of protection to ensure it isn’t see-through when wet or stretched.

 For the More Competitive Swimmer